 ![]() The East Side of Crown Butte Crown Butte is one of several laccoliths scattered throughout central Montana.
 Here are some others:

-The diagrams above are from a special publication of the Montana Bureau of Mines and Geology called Profiles of Montana Geology (publication #89).
-Permission was granted to use it.
-The publication includes a collection of articles by David D. Alt that were previously published in Montana Magazine.
+Below: These two diagrams show how the Square Butte (laccolith), 50 miles east of Great Falls, formed. the diagram on the left (or top) show the laccolith, as well as the dike that supplied the magma.
+In the diagram on the right (or bottom), erosion has stripped off the overlying sedimentary rocks, leaving the remains of the laccolith and dike exposed at the surface The diagrams above are from a special publication of the Montana Bureau of Mines and Geology called Profiles of Montana Geology (publication #89).
 Although it depicts a butte located 50 miles east of Great Falls, the formation of Crown Butte was very similar.
 Laccoliths are a type of intrusive igneous formation . . . . also called "plutonic formations" or "igneous intrusions".
 This means that they were formed as magma cooled beneath the surface.
 With laccoliths the magma moves into an area beneath the ground, causing the overlying rock layers to dome upward.
 After the magma becomes rock, it is exposed as the less durable rock above erodes away as shown in the diagrams.
+The Little Rockies, located on the southern part of the Ft.
+Belknap Reservation are considered by many geologists to be a laccolith.
+However, the laccolith that caused the Little Rockies has a greater diameter and is deeper, and the exposed igneous rock resulted in a small mountain range, rather than a flat-topped butte.

 3. The Crown Butte story |